 Upon returning to Toronto in 1947, Kayfetz was hired as the National Director of Community Relations by the Canadian Jewish Congress (CJC), where he worked until 1985.
-In addition he also served as the National Director of the Joint Community Relations Committee in 1955, and as the Central Region Executive Director of the CJC in 1973.
-Kayfetz, worked for many years, with a variety of different organizations and groups, but always with the same theme or goal in mind--he wanted to better the Jewish community.
-He worked with various churches, unions and minority groups to develop anti-discrimination laws and for the protection of minority and religious rights.
-He was instrumental in organizing successful campaigns for a passage of legislation banning discrimination in employment and housing, removing nonsectarian teaching from Ontario public schools, and enactment of federal anti-hate legislation and legislation dealing with war crimes.
-He remained one of the Canadian Jewish community outspoken advocates in the struggle against anti-Semitism, Holocaust deniers, and racism.
-Kayfetz was also actively involved in promoting the welfare of Jewish Communities worldwide, and made visits to Cuba in 1962 and 1965, and Russia in 1985, to study and report on the state of these Jewish Communities.
+In addition, he also served as the National Director of the Joint Community Relations Committee in 1955 and as the Central Region Executive Director of the CJC in 1973.
+Ben married his wife Eva Silver in 1954 and over the course of their marriage they had three daughters together: Zena, Tamara, and Rebecca.
+Kayfetz worked for many years with a variety of different organizations and groups but always with the same theme or goal in mind: to better the Jewish community.
+He worked with various churches, unions, and minority groups to develop anti-discrimination laws and for the protection of minority and religious rights.
+He was instrumental in organizing successful campaigns for a passage of legislation banning discrimination in employment and housing, removing nonsectarian teaching from Ontario public schools, and enacting federal anti-hate legislation and legislation dealing with war crimes.
+He remained one of the Canadian-Jewish community's outspoken advocates in the struggle against antisemitism, Holocaust denial, and racism.
+Kayfetz was also actively involved in promoting the welfare of Jewish communities worldwide, making visits to Cuba in 1962 and 1965 and Russia in 1985 to study and report on the state of these Jewish communities.